metalmandalore/serverless-goat-walkthrough/README.md

   *Lists current users*
 `https://inject; cat index.js`
     *Provides code for basic information on how this page functions*
-    Important information to be gathered from this file includes
+    Important information to be gathered from this file includes:
       * Database
       * S3 bucket Put permissions
       * node.js package used